jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2h.md

-+++
+---
+title: "How Drawing and Redrawing Works"
+heading: "Chapter 2g of Book 2"
+date: 2020-01-24
+image: "/covers/wn.jpg"
-title=  "How Drawing and Redrawing Works" description=  "The limitations set by banks led to traders to do Drawing and Redrawing to increase the paper money circulating" date=  2020-01-21 image=  "/covers/wn.jpg"
+description: "The limitations set by banks led to traders to do Drawing and Redrawing to increase the paper money circulating"
-# heading=  The Simplified Wealth of Nations by Adam Smith Book 2, Chapter 1a
-linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2g"
-linkbtext=  "Chapter 2g"
-linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2i"
-linkftext=  "Chapter 2i"
-icon=  "/icons/smith.png"
+icon: "/icons/smith.png"
-+++
+---

 {{< s v="65" >}} More than 25 years have passed since the paper money issued by the Scottish banks was more than fully equal to what the national circulation could easily absorb and employ.